oppia/oppia-web-developer-docs/If-CI-checks-fail-on-your-PR.md

 1. If you see a warning that your PR has a **merge conflict**, you will need to resolve the conflict.
 (If not, you can skip this step.)
 To resolve a merge conflict, follow the "merge from develop" instructions in  [step 5 of our PR guide](https://github.com/oppia/oppia/wiki/Rules-for-making-PRs#step-5-address-review-comments-until-all-reviewers-approve).
 Once you push the merge commit to your feature branch on GitHub, the merge conflict message will disappear.

-1. At the bottom of the PR thread, you will see a set of results that looks similar to the following. (**Note:** If your failure happens in the merge queue, you might need to click on "View details" to see the corresponding table.)
+1. At the bottom of the PR thread, you will see a set of results that looks similar to the following. (**Note:** If your failure happens in the merge queue, you might need to click on "View details" to see the results.)

      ![Screenshot of PR CI results](images/ghciSample.png)